cyrilbois/blog-1/docs/resources/node.md

 - [Agenda](https://github.com/agenda/agenda) - Lightweight job scheduling for Node.js
 - :+1: [Bull](https://github.com/OptimalBits/bull) - Premium Queue package for handling jobs and messages in NodeJS.
+- [Bree](https://jobscheduler.net/#/) - is the best job scheduler for Node.js with support for cron, dates, ms, later, and human-friendly strings.
 - [Kue](https://github.com/Automattic/kue) - Kue is a priority job queue backed by redis, built for node.js.

 ## Templating